 Cost Per Click (CPC)

-Cost Per Click — the ratio of the money that the online store spends on advertising (through search engines, online publications, relevant websites and other resources) to the number of clicks this advertisement generates.
+Cost Per Click — the ratio of the money that the online store spends on advertising (through search engines, online publications, relevant websites, and other resources) to the number of clicks this advertisement generates.
 That is how much money a single visitor redirected by adverts costs your store.

 Click Through Rate (CTR)

 Click Through Rate — the ratio of the number of clicks on advertisements to the number of their impressions.
-This metric helps determine the effectiveness of an advertising platform, the effectiveness of the advertising campaign in general, as well as the effectiveness of individual advertisements.
+This metric helps determine the effectiveness of an advertising platform, the efficiency of the advertising campaign in general, as well as the effectiveness of individual advertisements.

 Cost Per Action (CPA)

 Cost Per Action — the cost of a target action of a visitor on the site.
-The target action can be a registration on the website, subscription to the newsletter, adding a product to cart, etc. CPA is one of the most cost-effective models of advertising, as the advertiser pays only for a particular user action.
+The target action can be registration on the website, subscription to the newsletter, adding a product to cart, etc. CPA is one of the most cost-effective models of advertising, as the advertiser pays only for a particular user action.

 Cost Per Order (CPO)

 Cost Per Order — the ratio of advertising costs (or costs of any marketing activity) to the number of orders received.
-In contrast to the CPA metrics the only target action here is a purchase.
+In contrast to the CPA metrics, the only target action here is a purchase.

 Cost Revenue Ratio (CRR)

-Cost Revenue Ratio, is a ratio of all advertising expenses to profit the advertising has brought.
+Cost Revenue Ratio is a ratio of all advertising expenses to profit the advertising has brought.
 In that respect, this metric is similar to ROI and helps evaluate the effectiveness of advertising investments.

 CRR depends on the final sales turnover and gives the most objective assessment of the advertising campaign.
-Perhaps that’s why CRR is so favored in Russian eCommerce.

 The metrics we mentioned above should be monitored every day, but there are “long term” metrics that are important for making strategic decisions.